gdrosos/DSA-Assignments/README.md

-# Python-Assignments
+# Data Structures and Algorithms Assignments
-Python Assignments for the university course of Algorithms and Data Structures
+Python Assignments for the university course of Data Structures and Algorithms